Bellows

-Bellows are a device constructed to furnish a strong blast of air.
+Bellows are a device constructed to expel a controlled blast of air.
 The simplest type consists of a flexible bag comprising a pair of rigid boards with handles joined by flexible leather sides enclosing an approximately airtight cavity which can be expanded and contracted by operating the handles, and fitted with a valve allowing air to fill the cavity when expanded, and with a tube through which the air is forced out in a stream when the cavity is compressed.
 It has many applications, in particular blowing on a fire to supply it with air.